Tight contact structures on the Brieskorn spheres -\Sigma(2,3,6n-1) and contact invariants: Computation of the Ozsv ath--Szab o contact invariants

+where the map $F_{W_{\infty}, \mathfrak{k}}$ is $\Z[H^1(Y_\infty)]$-linear.
 By an abuse of notation, we will denote the canonical $\spc$-structure on a symplectic cobordism by $\mathfrak{k}$ regardless of what the cobordism or the symplectic form are; in fact this will not be very important in our proof.
 These maps fit into a diagram:

-which commutes for a suitable choice of the maps in their equivalence class, because Lemma \ref{trivialconnecting} implies that the restriction map $\mathfrak{s} \mapsto (\mathfrak{s}|_{W_{\infty}}, \mathfrak{s}|_{V_n})$ gives an isomorphism $\spc(Z_n) \cong \spc(W_{\infty}) \times \spc(V_n)$, and we have a similar isomorphism $\spc(Z_n) \cong \spc(V_{n+1}) \times \spc(W_{\infty})$ because $H^1(Y_n)=0$.
+which commutes for a suitable choice of the maps in their equivalence class, because Lemma \ref{trivialconnecting} implies that the restriction map $\mathfrak{s} \mapsto (\mathfrak{s}|_{W_{\infty}}, \mathfrak{s}|_{V_n})$ gives an isomorphism $\spc(Z_n) \cong \spc(W_{\infty}) \times \spc(V_n)$, and we have a similar isomorphism $\spc(Z_n) \cong \spc(V_{n+1}) \times \spc(W_n)$ because $H^1(Y_n)=0$.